Meet 10 women leading inclusive nature experiences across Victoria

 From learning to surf as a beginner to improving your skills, taking up an opportunity to make new friends, build up your fitness level or keep your mind healthy, Jess loves seeing participants break out into a salty smile once they’ve accomplished their goals.
 Regardless of your reason to join, Jess aims to provide a welcoming and personalised experience for people of all ages.

-Forest therapy is a medically proven and internationally recognised therapeutic approach that can provide a wealth of health benefits.
+Forest bathing is a medically proven and internationally recognised therapeutic approach that can provide a wealth of health benefits.
 These include a boosted immune system, reduced blood pressure, reduced stress, improved mood, increased creativity and ability to focus, accelerated recovery from surgery or illness, increased vitality and energy levels, as well as improved sleep.

 Since migrating to Australia, Susan has thrived in environments that put people at the forefront of her mission – doing awesome things for the greater good.